Litigation

 Voting Rights

-But, in Ohio, if a person is jailed in the days leading up to Election Day after the deadline to request an absentee ballot there is literally no way for them to cast a ballot.
-Even while it disfranchises jailed voters in this way, Ohio makes special accommodations to deliver ballots to people who...
+People who are arrested and held in jails have the constitutional right to vote in elections.
+They are innocent until proven guilty and cannot be disfranchised.
+But, in Ohio, if a person is jailed in the days leading up to Election Day after the deadline to request an absentee ballot there is literally no way...

 Trump v.
 State of Hawaii (Amicus Brief)